yaanst/W2P/README.md

 - **addr** is the IPv4 address on which your node will listen for other nodes
 - **peers** is a list of already runing nodes which will help to enter the network
-- **uiPort** is the port on which you can point your browser to access the UI
+- **uiPort** is the port on which you can point your browser to access the UI (default is 8000)

+If you wish to run several nodes locally, make sure to run them with different ports in separate folders and have a copy of the _ui/webpage_ subfolder in each of these folders.

 ## Features